suomec/ovalidator/README.md

 Setters are special objects who map validated input to your object.
 There are two default setters - **Direct** and **Reflection**-based.
 First setter just apply input to object via `$object->$property` without extended checks.
 Second setter checks types of properties via reflection and supported interfaces if property is another object.

+### Examples

+You can find **more examples** at the /examples/ dir.
+There are a lot of different cases where that mapper and validator can be used.
+Fell free to create issue for any questions or improvements.